بِسْمِ اللَّهِ الرَّحْمَـنِ الرَّحِيمِ

 ► They love and remember Allah subhanahu wa ta’ala in their hearts

-► They remember Him with their tongues in solitude and in crowd.
+► They remember Him with their tongues in solitude and in a crowd

 If you want to be helped by Allah subhanahu wa ta’ala and become His friend then these are the three distinctive qualities that you must have.
 May Allah subhanahu wa ta’ala fill our hearts and tongues with His remembrance and love.
 May He make us of those with whom He is pleased, ameen.